 The incident named "Anagni

-and emprisonment of pope Boniface VIII, in his palace of Anagni,
+in the arrest and emprisonment of pope Boniface VIII, in his palace

 The episode was a part of the harsh power struggle at the turn of the 14th century between the king of France and the leader of the Church of Rome, both of which had very strong personalities, and were ambitious and determined to safeguard by all means the institution they leaded.
 Bonifacio tried to defend the spiritual supremacy of the papacy against the pressing imperialism of France, but in spite of his high political and diplomatic skill, the contest soon became an open clash and the military dominance of the French prevailed, culminating precisely with the Anagni incident, causing the end of Boniface and the temporary transfer of the papacy to Avignon.

 The pope was born between 1230 and 1235 with the name Benedetto Caetani at Anagni, the city of three other popes (Innocent III, Gregory IX, and Alexander IV), where he resided for a long time, also after the election to the papacy.
-His father Roffredo and his mother Emilia Giffridi (or, according to others, Patrasso) from Guarcino, had many children, of which Benedetto was the only one to follow the ecclesiastical career.
+His father Roffredo and his mother Emilia Giffridi from Guarcino.
+According to some sources, his mother was the sister of Leonardo Patrasso, appointed cardinal by the same Boniface in 1300, but probably he was only a relative, Roffredo and Emilia had many children, of which Benedetto was the only one to follow the ecclesiastical career.
 He followed studies of canon law in Spoleto and Todi, where his uncle Pietro Caetani was bishop, and in Bologna.
 He later recalled with great affection both Todi and Bologna, in which he took part assiduously in the city political struggles, always siding with the Ghibellines.

 Benedetto was a consistorial lawyer, and in 1264 he accompanied as secretary Cardinal Simon de Brion, the future pope Martin IV, in Paris, and in 1265-1267 Cardinal Ottobono Fieschi, the future pope Adrian V, in England.
 He was apostolic prothonotary from 1276 and intervened in the negotiations of Cardinal Matteo Orsini with Rudolf I of Hapsburg and Charles of Anjou in 1280 (Miranda).